Teriks/pake/README.md

 make = pake.init()

-# Export python literals as defines to scripts ran with pake.run_script.
+# Export python literals as defines to scripts ran with target.run_script.

 pake.export("SOME_EXPORTED_DEFINE", ["a", "b", "c"]) pake.export("SOME_EXPORTED_DEFINE2", 4)